fr3e1/30-2-notes/Social 30-2/Chapter 3/6 Ch3 - Cartoon Assignment.md

 	•	Did you find this cartoon persuasive?
 Why or why not?
 Yes.
 The appealing visuals and easy-to-understand messaging easily persuades me and gets me to be on the side of Ottawans due to Alberta basically sucking Ottawa's resources for our own gain.

-	•	Name one technique of cartooning used and explain how it contributed to the cartoon.
+f	•	Name one technique of cartooning used and explain how it contributed to the cartoon.
 Exaggeration highlights the dependency in a humorous but critical way 3\.
 ![[Pasted image 20250916142027.png]]